ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-Nothing surprising about the `versionFunc` it prints a message and exits with an all-clear exit code.
+Nothing surprising about the `versionFunc`, it prints a message and exits with an all-clear exit code.
 What might've caught your eye is the ??? for the build and version variables.
 Those are meant as placeholder variables that will be overwritten during the build process.
 This allows us to specify version numbers in a config or dynamically include commit hashes on each build.
 We'll be using ldflags to do this, I'll go over this near the end.
 For now, if you want to read more check out [using ldflags to set version flags](https://www.digitalocean.com/community/tutorials/using-ldflags-to-set-version-information-for-go-applications).

 One point I glanced over is the `func(cmd *Command, args []string)` type for the `Execute` field.
 That means `Execute` is an anonymous function that can be passed in at any time or extracted into a separate variable as we did for `versionFunc`.
 Extracting is not necessary but is helpful for building readable code.